Chinese spacecraft makes first landing on moon’s far side

-A Chinese spacecraft has made the first-ever landing on the far side of the moon.
+A Chinese spacecraft on Thursday made the first-ever landing on the far side of the moon in the latest achievement for the country's growing space program.

-The official China Central Television says Thursday the lunar explorer Chang'e 4 had touched down at 10:26 a.m.

-The far side of the moon faces away from Earth and is relatively unexplored.
-It is also known as the dark side of the moon.
+The relatively unexplored far side of the moon faces away from Earth and is also known as the dark side.

+A photo taken by the lunar explorer Chang'e 4 at 11:40 a.m. and published online by the official Xinhua News Agency shows a small crater and a barren surface that appears to be illuminated by a light from the probe.

+Chang'e 4 had touched down on the surface at 10:26 a.m., the China National Space Administration said.
+The landing was announced by state broadcaster China Central Television at the top of its noon news broadcast.

 $20 for 365 Days of Unlimited Digital Access